Ty Kildow knew it was a problem, but he didn’t want any distractions.

 When she asked what it was, Ty told her he had been meaning to bring the lump to her attention.

 It had been bothering him for a while.
 Looking back, Kildow said it could have started back in December or January.
 Not wanting it to interfere with his baseball season, however, he kept it quiet.
-Julie was worried, and took Ty two hours from their home in Bethesda, Ohio to the nearest hospital, located in Columbus.
+But Julie was worried and took Ty two hours from their home in Bethesda, Ohio to the nearest hospital, located in Columbus.

-It didn’t take long for the doctors to suspect it was cancer, as the golf ball-sized the lump was a typical sign.
+It didn’t take long for the doctors to suspect it was cancer, as the golf ball-sized lump was a typical sign.

 The Kildow’s found out for sure two weeks later.
 Ty had Stage 3 Hodgkin’s Lymphoma, the second most serious stage.
-According to Cancer Research UK, Stage 3 patients have lymphoma on both sides of the diaphragm, and treating it typically requires between six to eight chemotherapy sessions.
+According to Cancer Research UK, Stage 3 patients have lymphoma on both sides of the diaphragm, and treating it typically requires six to eight chemotherapy sessions.

 Upon hearing the diagnosis, Julie was shocked.
 Ty’s father, Todd, was upset, as was the family doctor.
 From afar, Ty told his teammates the news via text.
 One of his best friends, catcher/first baseman Chris Lee, was speechless.

 “Honestly, I thought he wasn’t being serious,” Lee remembered.

 The only person who stayed calm, his mother said, was Ty himself.
 He showed no panic.
 No tears, not even fear.
 Mainly, he was worried about finishing up the treatments, which were scheduled once every other week from June 15 to Nov.
 14, and getting on with his life.

 “I thought I could definitely do it and be semi-fine with it, not let it bother me too much,” he said.
 “I guess I was just looking forward to getting it over with, and then getting the tests to find out if I [needed] to have more treatments or not.”